Isidor Sârbu: Early life and wealth

+Soviet repression

+Despite his efforts at integration, Sârbu was targeted by the dekulakization campaign of 1932.
+Initially prosecuted for theft of collective property in August 1932 (he and one of his sons, Marcu, allegedly burned down some of the crops), he was excluded from the collective farm in February 1933; in April, the OGPU arrested Isidor and Tatiana Sârbu.
+A tribunal found the evidence against Isidor inconclusive, and he received a suspended sentence.

 Sârbu himself reported that the OGPU had confiscated and sold his house in March 1933, leaving the family to bunk into a room in Corjova, rented to them by Dumitru Halippa.
 This situation lasted to 1934, when the Sârbus moved to the neighboring city, Dubăsari, where Isidor worked two jobs—as a vintager and as a brickmaker.
-The NKVD intervened in April 1935, ordering that Isidor and his brother Simion (who had returned from a Gulag), along with three other men, be resettled away from the Romanian border.
+The NKVD's Ivan Sterpul intervened in April 1935, ordering that Isidor and his brother Simion (who had returned from a Gulag), along with three other men, be resettled away from the Romanian border.
 Isidor and Tatiana moved inland to Pervomaisk, leaving their children in the care of relatives from the Dubăsari area; upon arrival, Sârbu was rewarded with his first Soviet passport.
 Unable to provide for his family, he ignored NKVD orders and returned to Corjova that June, bunking with his brother-in-law Serghei Șpac.
 The Militsiya withdrew his passport, warning him that he should return to Pervomaisk.
 Sârbu continued to defy the authorities, and was again arrested in January 1936.

-On January 14, the NKVD commandants of the MASSR sentenced Sârbu to three years in a penal facility at Tiraspol; a model prisoner, he was paroled on April 29—only his interdiction to live in Romanian border was still upheld, for another three years.
-For a while, he was in the South Caucasus as a day laborer.
+On January 14, 1936, the NKVD commandants of the MASSR sentenced Sârbu to three years in a penal facility at Tiraspol; a model prisoner who took up manual labor on the surrounding farmland, he was paroled on April 29—only his interdiction to live in Romanian border was still upheld, for another three years.
+He returned to Corjova, but was ordered by the NKVD to leave it within 24 hours.
+Left without any other options, Sârbu moved into the South Caucasus, as a day laborer.
 He fell ill and was again forced by his circumstances to ignore the terms of his release, returning to Corjova in 1937.
-Arrested by the Militsiya on October 26, 1937, he was released, then rearrested together with his wife on January 26, 1938.
-The two were ordered to serve terms at the NKVD-run facility in Kherson; Tatiana was sentenced to a one-year term, while Isidor had to serve his remaining two years.
+Arrested by the Militsiya on October 26, 1937, he was released, but he and his entire family were ordered to vacate the area within two weeks.
+Failing to comply with this order, Isidor and his wife were arrested together on January 26, 1938.
+They were ordered to serve terms at the NKVD-run facility in Kherson; Tatiana was sentenced to a one-year term, while Isidor had to serve his remaining two years.
 Their teen-aged daughter, Olga, was shocked by these news, which, as Sârbu himself noted, contributed to her death in May 1938.